eugeneH1/heynikeinc/README.md

 - [ ] Finish editing page for blog posts
 - [ ] Navigation
 - [ ] Use hero icons on admin dashboard
+- [ ] Add edit button on users to change password